 Average Evidence: 1.2 (equivalent of "uncontrolled or observational studies only")

 Average Effect: 0.7 (equivalent of "minor")

-A few of these dietary supplements may provide notable nootropic effects, based on multiple peer-reviewed, double-blind, placebo-controlled studies.
-They include Ashwagandha to decrease anxiety, Fish Oil to decrease depression, and Piracetam to decrease cognitive decline.
-The first two are in my list of real smart drugs, or first tier nootropics.
-FDA does not allow vendors to market Piracetam as a dietary supplement in the United States, but it is a legal substance that appears to have a low risk of side effects.
+A couple of these dietary supplements may provide notable nootropic effects, based on multiple human studies.
+They include Ashwagandha to decrease stress, and Fish Oil to improve mood.
+They are both in my list of real smart drugs, or first tier nootropics.

-Some other dietary supplements in the list, although perhaps not dependable or effective directly as nootropics, may provide other notable health effects, according to multiple peer-reviewed, double-blind, placebo-controlled studies.
-They include Blueberry to decrease DNA damage, Curcumin to decrease inflammation and pain, Horse Chestnut to decrease chronic venous insufficiency and leg swelling, Vitamin D to decrease risk of falls and colorectal cancer risk, and Vitamin K to increase bone mineral density.
+Some other dietary supplements in the list may provide other notable health effects, according to multiple human studies.
+They include Blueberry to decrease DNA damage, Curcumin to decrease inflammation and pain, and Horse Chestnut to decrease chronic venous insufficiency and leg swelling.
+They also include Vitamin D to decrease risk of falls and colorectal cancer risk, and Vitamin K to increase bone mineral density.

 Personally, I probably wouldn't take the other dietary supplements in the list at this time for a few reasons.
 First, some appear not to have been well studied.
-Second, some appear to have been well studied but do not appear to provide reliable nootropic or other health benefits.
-And third, some appear to have been well studied and to provide reliable nootropic or other health benefits in some cases, but those cases are not relevant to most people.
+Second, do not appear to provide reliable nootropic or other health benefits.
+And third, some are not relevant to most people.